ryanrestine/HackTheBox_WriteUps/linux_machines/cronos_notes.md

 Nmap done: 1 IP address (1 host up) scanned in 16.29 seconds
 ```

 This didn't find anything too juicy for us.
 SSH is a pretty safe and well built protocol, so not many vulnerabilities there.
-It looks like we've got Apache 2.4.18 on pert 80/http landing on Apache's default "It Works" page.
+It looks like we've got Apache 2.4.18 on port 80/http landing on Apache's default "It Works" page.

 Let's take a quick look at DNS before turning our attention to http.